• Skip to primary navigation

 Trenbolone

-Trenbolone acetate is another well-known steroid that is used to increase size.
+Trenbolone acetate is another well-known steroid that is used to increase size, strength, and decrease fat.
 This is a steroid that has been known to be about four times as powerful as testosterone.
 The benefit is that it works synergistically with testosterone and other steroids that might be taken.

 In many countries, this is a legal product but requires a prescription to acquire.
 Tren is commonly used for veterinary purposes, and when combined with other aspects, Tren helps grow healthy livestock.
 It became popular with bodybuilders because of the way it works with other supplements.
 At the same time, this steroid comes with some other major risks because of the strain it puts on the athlete.